 What to do if I am a beginner and don’t have a Credit Score?

 If you are a beginner and want to build your Credit Score, the following steps can help you:

 A secured credit card is the same as a conventional credit card.
 The only difference is that you have to deposit some amount generally equal to the card limit as security.
 This security deposit helps protect the credit card issuer if you default and make them comfortable to give you a credit card.

 Use the secured card to do small payments and make sure you pay the credit card bill on time.

 If your close one has a credit card, you could ask them to make you an authorized user.
 In this scenario, you get your card and are given spending privileges on the main cardholder’s account.
 In many cases, the credit card issuers report the authorized users to the credit bureaus, which adds to your credit history.
 Before becoming an authorized user make sure that the primary cardholder makes all the payments on time.

 I think I had solved all your problems about your Credit Score.
 The main task is to figure out what is hurting your Credit Score, once you figured out that follow the appropriate step to improve your Credit Score.

-The above mention steps may take time to reflect the effects depend on the situation so please be patient.
+The above mention steps may take time to reflect the effects depending on the situation so please be patient.
 If you have any doubt regarding your Credit Score fill free to comment below our team will try to clear your doubt as soon as possible.